cucumber/cucumber-jvm/cucumber-guice/README.md

 ### Using module bindings
 As an alternative to using annotations you may prefer to declare Guice bindings in a class that implements `com.google.inject.Module`.
-To do this you should create a class that implements `io.cucumber.guice.api.InjectorSource`.
+To do this, you should create a class that implements `io.cucumber.guice.api.InjectorSource`.
 This gives you complete control over how you obtain a Guice injector and it's Guice modules.
 The injector must provide a binding for